Crostini with Braised Spring Greens, Toasted Pine Nuts and Currants

 Serves: 6 to 8

-- 2 bunches spring braising greens (kale is great, or a mixture of lacinato kale, collards and mizuna is nice) Add to list
+- 2 bunches spring braising greens (a mixture of lacinato kale, collards and mizuna is nice) Add to list

 - 2 tablespoons extra virgin olive oil, plus a little extra Add to list

 - 1/2 cup thinly sliced shallots Add to list